Where to buy Korean beauty in London

 73-75 Charing Cross Road, London WC2H 0NE

-From kimchi to K-pop you can get everything you need to satisfy your Far East fancy.
+From kimchi to K-pop, there's everything you need to satisfy your Far East fancy.
 Tucked away is a little beauty section that offers brands like Chobs Sheet Masks, and Bellca, the No.1 cosmetics company in Korea, plus lots of other serums, lotions and potions.
 The plus?
 Most have English translation (crucial if Korean isn’t your first language and want to use the products properly).

 21 Newport Court, London WC2H 7JS

-Amongst the restaurants and bubble tea cafes in Chinatown, there’s also the cute and kitsch P2BUS.
-It’s floor to ceiling with racks of fun K-cosmetics, 10-step skincare regimes and playfully packaged sheets masks.
-Along with Korea’s No.1 selling eyeliner and lip balms, and sweet treats of matcha-infused cookies and cartooned candy packets, all in one happy place.
-Plus the sales staff are super helpful too.
+Among the restaurants and bubble tea cafés in Chinatown, there’s also the cute and kitsch P2BUS.
+It’s floor-to-ceiling racks of fun K-cosmetics, 10-step skincare regimes and playfully packaged sheets masks, along with Korea’s number-one selling eyeliner and lip balms, and sweet treats of matcha-infused cookies and cartooned candy packets, all in one happy place.
+Plus the sales staff are super-helpful too.

 36 George Street, London W1U 7DR